TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### StreamerMode

-Absurdly limits CPU and GPU usage when the game window is not focused.
+Removes the framerate cap when the window is not focused.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.